Types of residential care

 - Are indoor and outdoor areas safe and secure?
 Are they monitored?

-- Is the facility easy to navigate?
+- Is the setting easy to navigate?

 - Is there a designated family visiting area or a private place to have visitors?